 - Can I take part in the graduation ceremony on campus if I earn my degree online?

-Yes, you are welcome to visit the Montclair State University campus at any time.
+Yes, you are welcome to visit the Montclair State University campus.
 Our campus is a leafy, 250-acre oasis in the town of Montclair, New Jersey, just 14 miles from New York City.